2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-07-brief-history-of-programming-languages.md

 4. It must execute with high performance.
 5. It must be interpreted, threaded, and dynamic.
 Nowadays Java is everywhere, from parking meters to smartphones with 3 billion devices in use.

+# Constant development of programming languages

+With more and more demand, there is more advancement in technology and computer programming runs behind the scenes.
+Modern programming languages most often have roots in their older predecessors and they make modern day programmer's work simpler.
+Programming is necessary for business, medicine, transportation - it is ever present.
+Diarmuid Pigott created a genealogy tree for programming languages involving 8945 programming languages from the 18th century to the present and can be found [here](https://hopl.info/).
+The growing need for technology will remain an important part of a modern life.

+Bibliography
+_________________________________________________________________
+* "A History of Computer Programming Languages" https://cs.brown.edu/~adf/programming_languages.html.
+Cited November 07, 2020
+* "A History of Computer Programming Languages" https://www.onlinecollegeplan.com/computer-programming-languages/.
+Cited November 07, 2020
+* "History of programming languages" https://en.wikipedia.org/wiki/History_of_programming_languages.
+Cited November 07, 2020
+* "A Brief History of the Computer (b.c. – 1993a.d.)" https://www.jeremymeyers.com/comp.
+Cited November 07, 2020
+* "Online Historical Encyclopaedia of Programming Languages" https://hopl.info/.
+Cited November 07, 2020
+* "The History of Programming Languages Infographic" https://www.veracode.com/blog/2013/04/the-history-of-programming-languages-infographic.
+Cited November 07, 2020